 Emotional Support Companion

 Pets are good for our mental health, as we know, but a service dog can be even more crucial to one’s healthy state of mind.
 As is common with PTSD sufferers, falling asleep is a problem, as are nightmares.

 A PTSD service dog is trained to be by their master’s side throughout the night and to respond if a nightmare occurs.
 A recent study conducted by Purdue University showed that veterans with service dogs were 22% more satisfied with life.
 They also reported fewer incidents of anxiety attacks, depression, and other PTSD related symptoms.

 PTSD Service Dogs at Scott’s K9

-If you’re a veteran looking for K9 dogs for sale that are PTSD trained and ready to support you or a loved one, contact Scott’s Police K9 today.
+If you’re a veteran looking for military trained german shepherd for sale that are PTSD trained and ready to support you or a loved one, contact Scott’s Police K9 today.
 We specialize in Belgian Malinois training and German Shepherd protection dogs that can help you move forward in life with less anxiety.